We are excited to announce local chiropractor

 Dr Rachel Duncan completed her Masters of Clinical Chiropractic and Bachelor of Health Science (Chiropractic) at RMIT University in 2015.
 She is a compassionate practitioner who listens to her patients & has excellent spinal adjusting skills.

 Dr Rachel Duncan will be consulting Monday & Thursday afternoons and Tuesday mornings.
-Dr Jen Rogers will be available on Friday mornings.

 Dr Roxanne Daniels is fresh from four days with Professor Stuart McGill.
 The Prof. was named a member of the Order of Canada in Dec 2019, recognized for his contributions to understanding the biomechanics of the spinal column and to the development of rehabilitation programs, specifially related to low back pain.

 He is a legend with over 240 published papers!

 So if you are experiencing low back pain come and chat to Dr Roxanne about how the McGill approach in combination with her 35 years of experience as a practitioner might help you.